 - As students gain valuable credentials from Wheaton College, we need to monitor and investigate evolving technologies in support of facilitating life-long learner credentials.
 Block chain technology is emerging to facilitate just-in-time official access of earned credentials from a personal mobile device.

 Support & Service

-Effective technology organizations develop service strategies (referred to as IT Service Management) that align with the overarching mission of the institution.
-Documented and repeatable processes increase service reliability, resulting in improved customer satisfaction.
+- Effective technology organizations develop service strategies (referred to as IT Service Management) that align with the overarching mission of the institution.
+We will continue to document any repeatable processes to increase service reliability at the desk and in the classroom, resulting in improved customer satisfaction.
 Processes supported by an IT Service Management System will advance coordinated efforts within AIT and across the Technology@Wheaton community.

-Technology standards for end point devices ensure that faculty and staff can consistently and reliably access services provided by the institution.
+- Technology standards for end-point devices ensure that faculty and staff can consistently and reliably access services provided by the institution.
 Typically, enterprise applications are developed primarily for Windows operating systems.
-Funding models need to be developed to encourage standardization and take into account the ever-changing device landscape.
+Funding models need to be developed to encourage standardization and consider the ever-changing device landscape.

-Virtual applications and desktops facilitate access to College technical resources from anywhere or any type of machine (Mac or PC).
+- Virtual applications and desktops facilitate access to College technical resources from anywhere or any type of machine (Mac or PC).
 They can also make cost-prohibitive software available to students who only need it for a short period of time.
-A strategy to virtualize applications and desktops is one that will create value for the campus community.
+We will seek to create a strategy to virtualize applications and desktops that will create value for the campus community.

-Technology support is a shared responsibility across campus.
-Development of a technically curious community across all departments, and leveraging social media will create new communication pathways that enhance understanding and promote effectiveness in the use of technology.
+- Technology support is a shared responsibility across campus.
+Developing a technically curious community across all departments and leveraging social media will create new communication pathways that enhance understanding and promote effectiveness in the use of technology.

 - We will look for opportunities to leverage existing tools and resources to support incidents and requests which occur outside of AIT.
 These resources could include a unified ticketing system, integrated support phone system, and centralized student support.